nodejs/node/doc/contributing/adding-new-napi-api.md

      * Approval by the Node-API team.
      * Availability of a down-level implementation if backporting is needed.
      * Usage by a published real-world module to support de-experimentation.
-     * Implementation in a Node.js version with an alternate VM.
+     * Implementation in an alternative VM.

 ## Modifying released APIs